Teacher Education

 Offered: Fall, Spring.

-Develops understanding of current theory, concepts, principles, and models of instructional design.
-Applies learning progressions based on assessed student needs for both individual and group learning.
+Develops understanding of current theory, concepts, principles, and models of instructional design and assessment.
+Applies differentiated learning progressions based on state standards.

 Prerequisites: Consent of the teacher education program.